markeyser/insurance-adapter-data/docs/explanation.md

 - **Benefit**: Rerankers adapted to insurance data can significantly boost accuracy in **insurance Q&A** pipelines.

 #### **3. Synthetic Data Generation**
 Tools like **Microsoft PromptWizard** can leverage this domain-specific dataset to automatically create additional insurance-related examples, further improving model robustness.
+Additionally, the underlying LLM itself (**DeepSeek‑R1‑Distill‑Qwen‑14B**) can be **fine-tuned** on this dataset to improve the accuracy and quality of its generated labels.
 - **Why Synthetic Data**: Real domain data is sometimes limited; synthetic augmentation can enlarge your dataset without needing massive manual curation.
-- **Benefit**: Produces **LLM-based automatic annotations**, enhancing diversity and coverage of domain-specific expressions.
+- **Benefit** Expands dataset coverage without **manual curation**, while also ensuring that the LLM producing the annotations is **optimized for domain-specific reasoning** via fine-tuning.

 ---